 - Provide sound and lights as per normal.

-- Doors to be kept ajar to assist ventilation (noise levels from outside permitting).
+- Doors to be kept slightly ajar to assist ventilation (noise levels from outside permitting).

 - Open doors and prop open to enable audience to leave smoothly without having to open doors themselves.

 - Spray down all surfaces that hands touch (tables, chairs, door handles etc) at end of night, you don’t have to do this in interval anymore as people are there for the whole night.

 - Open up outside doors wider to air room.

 - Clear away all rubbish.